JeyRunner/tuda-typst-templates/example_tudapub.typ

 For the list of possible accent colors to select from see @sec_usage_accentcolors.

 == Template Options
 In the following, we show the show-command of this template with all doc and default options.
-Note that this may not be up to date, thus allways also look at the file `templates/tudapub/tudapub.typ`.
+Note that this may not be up to date, thus always also look at the file `templates/tudapub/tudapub.typ`.
 ```typst
 #show: tudapub.with(
   title: [Title],